CHeggers84/Recursive-Sudoku-Solver/README.md

 # Sudoku-Solver
-A LabVIEW-based Sudoku Solver repository, offering a graphical approach to solve Sudoku puzzles.
+A LabVIEW-based Sudoku Solver repository, offering a graphical approach to solve Sudoku puzzles with a recursive algorithm.